James Madison University: Athletics

 Over 546 varsity athletes compete in football, men's and women's basketball, men's and women's soccer, men's and women's tennis, women's swimming and diving, women's volleyball, baseball, women's lacrosse, field hockey, men's and women's golf, women's cross country and track and field, and softball.
 James Madison has won five national championships in football (2), field hockey, women's lacrosse, and archery, giving the Dukes the second-most national titles by a college or university in Virginia.

-James Madison University invested heavily in new athletic facilities throughout the tenure of President Linwood Rose.
-JMU built a new multimillion-dollar baseball and softball field complex that opened in 2010.
-Additionally, after the last football game of 2009, the university began an expansion of Bridgeforth Stadium that increased seating capacity to approximately 25,000.
-Construction was completed in time for the 2011 football season.